Bickering in the Backseat: How to Cope on the Way to School

 Savannah: “Mom, fourth grade is hard.
 They give you lots of homework.
 That’s what all the kids say.”

-Mom: (Empathizing and reassuring, but encouraging Savannah to share more concerns) “It could be worrisome, to hear that from the other kids.
+Mom: (Empathizing and reassuring while encouraging Savannah to share more concerns) “It could be worrisome, to hear that from the other kids.
 Don’t worry, you did fine with your homework last year, and I will help you to manage your homework if it feels hard for you.
 What do you know about your teacher?”

 Savannah: “Mr. Moore?
 The kids say he’s funny.
 But mom, what if he’s mean?”